 For performing artists wanting to tour Manitoba, your best bet is to apply to showcase at Manitoba Showcase.
 Applications are now open at IWantToShowcase.ca for performers of all types, from music (traditional, contemporary, classical, jazz, hip hop etc.), dance, theatre, and variety acts.
 Besides being an opportunity to showcase, the conference also features seminars, workshops, one on one meetings, an

-artist tradeshow exhibit room and networking events, all focused towards connecting artists, agents, industry professionals, and arts presenters.
+artist tradeshow exhibit room and networking events, all focused on connecting artists, agents, industry professionals, and arts presenters.

 Live performance videos are always preferred over a music video and audio clips.
 So if you don’t submit a live performance video, there is a chance the jury will try finding one Online.
 Way better for you to be in control over what they see, right?
 In fact, it’s likely the jurors won’t even watch a full music video because it doesn’t reflect how you will perform on stage and interact with the audience.
 Avoid amateur shots like shaky clips of the audience; low quality in a noisy, dark venue won’t paint a flattering picture of your performance skills.

 Our jurors are busy people, and going through hundreds of applications can be quite a daunting task.
 Make sure you get to the point quickly and are clear and concise (less is more), but still cover all the requirements.
 Jurors may only read the first few sentences in your bio for example, so put the most impressive stuff first.
 Don’t add unnecessary information because you think it’ll beef up your application.
 Highlight anything that sets you apart and that are unique selling features, like school concerts or workshops.
 If you can tour with your own sound equipment and have a technician, you have a unique advantage and should include this in your application at an additional cost.